-VoIP is transported by the OfficeServ 7100 MGI utilizing the standards based Internet Protocol.
+VoIP is transported by the OfficeServ 7200 MGI card utilizing the standards based Internet Protocol.
 This standard addresses the means of transferring voice, data, and images through IP (Internet Protocol) networks.
 IP is the accepted protocol standard for transporting data.
 With VoIP certain compression standards have also been adopted to represent each second of voice with an amount of bandwidth.
-The OfficeServ 7100 MGI can utilize G.711, G.729A, G729 or G.723 standards voice compression codec's (card dependant).
+The OfficeServ 7200 MGI cards can utilize G.711, G.729A, G729 or G.723 standards voice compression codec's (card dependant).
 This allows for a selectable 64kbps, 8Kbps or 6.3Kbps bandwidth use when preparing voice compression for IP transport on a particular network.
 Compression is used to reduce the digitized voice into a smaller bandwidth that can be carried in smaller packets.
-The MGI can determine the compression method for each individual call setup.
+The MGI card can determine the compression method for each individual call setup.
 There is also a certain amount of frame/packet overhead in each compression channel.
 64Kbps of bandwidth can support 4~5 calls simultaneously.
 This can vary depending on efficiency features like codec selection, Silence Suppression and Multiframe counts.
 Unlike switched networks, VoIP connections use the packet switching method and consist of a sequence of numbered of data packets.
 Since voice conversation is usually considered "real time" these packets need to be delivered in a consistent manner with minimal delay.
+The OfficeServ 7200 MGI is Gatekeeper compliant.

-In any IP network environment, packet transfers are subject to delays and/or loss.
-If these delays are great, the voice quality will deteriorate severely.
+In any Ethernet environment, packet transfers are subject to delays and/or loss.
+If these delays are great the voice quality will deteriorate severely.
 The Ethernet data traffic and network topology should be a consideration when applying VoIP transport.
 Network congestion does affect call quality in any VoIP application.

-ITP 5100 Series Keyphone Overview
+ITP 5000 Series Keyphone Overview

-The Samsung ITP 5100 series IP keyphones provide full iDCS keyphone functionality locally or remotely on an IP network.
-The unique ITP keyphone instruments communicate with the OfficeServ 7100 system in a proprietary IP message format to emulate full keyphone functionality.
-Working in conjunction with the MP10 and the MGI, the ITP keyphone can access all station features and trunk facilities on the OfficeServ 7100 system.
+The Samsung ITP 5000 series IP keyphones provide full iDCS keyphone functionality locally or remotely on an IP network.
+The unique ITP keyphone instruments communicate with the OfficeServ 7200 system in a proprietary IP message format to emulate full keyphone functionality.
+Working in conjunction with the MCP and an MGI card the ITP keyphone can access all station features and trunk facilities on the OfficeServ 7200 system.
 The ITP keyphone can function on private networks (Intranet) or public IP networks (Internet).
 ITP keyphones support DHCP services and can also function behind NAT (Network Address Translation) routers.
-All of the ITP models support PoE (Power Over Ethernet, IEEE 802.3af).
-This means that they can be powered by any PoE LAN switch instead of the AC adapter.
-Of course they can still be powered by the AC adapter connection to an AC outlet.
-There are three types of ITP 5100 series keyphones:
+There are two types of ITP 5000 series keyphones: